-- 1. The evaluator shall enrol him/herself - 2.
+- 1. The evaluator shall enrol to the biometric system - 2.
 The evaluator shall present biometric samples repeatedly to trigger the TOE to create authentication templates - 3.
-The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that the TOE doesn't create authentication templates from samples that that don't meet the assessment criteria specified in the assessment criteria for samples - 4.
-The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that any authentication templates created by TOE from samples that meet the assessment criteria specified in the assessment criteria for samples correctly
+The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that the TOE does not create authentication templates from samples that do not meet the assessment criteria specified in the assessment criteria for samples

+4. The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that any authentication templates created by TOE from samples that meet the assessment criteria specified in the assessment criteria for samples correctly